po1sigala/live/01-Class-Content/13-ORM-dev/01-Activities/10-Stu_Async-Await/README.md

 Work with a partner to implement the following user story:

-* As a user, I should still be able to create, update, and delete from my collection of books.
+* As a developer, all my CRUD commands should still work when querying the database.

 * As a developer, my code should be less cluttered with promises and instead use async / await for easier readability.